cwgoes/pluranimity.org/_posts/2019-06-01-comparative-advantages-distributed-ledgers.md

   to sign a pact that commits them to installing a filter if and only if everyone signs the same pact.
   Such a "threshold contract" could in theory be enforced by a state, but the transactions costs of legal services may render that route expensive, and imprecise enforcement may dilute the incentive alignment.
-  If the fishermen settle their payments through a programmable ledger and can notarize proofs of filter installation in a way that is difficult to forge (or in a way such that it is cheaper to be honest than dishonest in expectation, perhaps with on-chain adjudication and slashing for misbehaviour), they can digitally sign and use the ledger to enforce such a threshold commitment.
+  If the fishermen settle their payments through a programmable ledger and can notarise proofs of filter installation in a way that is difficult to forge (or in a way such that it is cheaper to be honest than dishonest in expectation, perhaps with on-chain adjudication and slashing for misbehaviour), they can digitally sign and use the ledger to enforce such a threshold commitment.